CCMC currently has a Maintenance Manager position available at Heritage Todd Creek in Thornton, CO.

-The Maintenance Manager will oversee the building and grounds maintenance of the HOA-owned properties including, but not limited to: parks, recreation center, common grounds and easements, streets, signage, perimeter wall, the fitness center, and pool facilities and trails.
+The Maintenance Manager will oversee the building and grounds maintenance of the HOA-owned properties including, but not limited to: parks, recreation center, common grounds and easements, streets, signage, perimeter wall, the fitness center, and pool facilities.

 Responsibilities include inspecting facility and properties routinely, but not less than monthly and providing monthly report documenting inspection results to Community Manager; establishing and implementing a preventative maintenance schedule and maintaining records of planned service; directing the work of contractors in maintaining the property; preparing bid specifications and making recommendations for the award of contracts; completing repair work orders in a timely manner using contractors and maintenance staff, as appropriate, as well as ordering equipment, parts and supplies, and maintaining adequate stock of frequently-used items; and training, supervising, and evaluating maintenance staff.